Prenatal Care and Testing

 Routine Prenatal Care: Your First Pregnancy Visit

 You should call to schedule a prenatal visit with your doctor as soon as you realize you are pregnant.
-After speaking with you, the doctor’s office may suggest seeing you soon, or may suggest a first visit around eight weeks after your last menstrual period.
+After speaking with you, the doctor’s office may suggest seeing you soon, or may suggest a first visit around 8 weeks after your last menstrual period.

 This first visit will include a physical examination.
 You will be weighed and have your blood pressure checked.
 You will also have a pelvic exam, and a

 Your due date will be estimated.
-You will be advised to start taking prenatal vitamins, if you are not already taking them.
+You will be advised to start taking prenatal vitamins and

 Routine Prenatal Care: Subsequent Visits

-After your first prenatal visit, you will schedule one prenatal visit every four weeks until about 28 weeks in your pregnancy.
+After your first prenatal visit, you will schedule 1 prenatal visit every 4 weeks until about 28 weeks in your pregnancy.
 During weeks 28-36, you will schedule visits about every 2-3 weeks.
 After week 36, you will probably see your doctor every week.
 Sometimes, there are alternate visits with a clinical provider and with a nurse.
 The visits are more frequent if you have a high-risk pregnancy.

 At each prenatal visit, you should discuss any questions or concerns you have with your doctor.

 |Ultrasound During Pregnancy

-|© 2011 Nucleus Medical Media, Inc.
+|© Nucleus Medical Media, Inc.

 Prenatal Diagnostic and Screening Tests